 Code of Ethics Number Code of Ethics Minimum Sanction Maximum Sanction F5 Shall not discriminate against others on the basis of any other preference, personal characteristic, condition, state, or cultural factor protected under federal, State or local law.
 Up to a six-month suspension of Peer Support Specialist certification; and Complete six continuing education hours in cultural sensitivity from an approved training provider; and Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
 Permanent revocation of Peer Support Specialist certification.
 H2 Avoid relationships or commitments that conflict with the interests of persons engaging in services, impair professional judgment, imply a conflict of interest, or create risk of harm to those supported.
 Up to a six-month suspension of Peer Support Specialist certification; and Complete six continuing education hours in ethics and professional boundaries; and Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
-Permanent revocation of Peer Support Specialist certification. Н7 Do not lend, give, or receive money or payment for any services, to or from, persons they support.
+Permanent revocation of Peer Support Specialist certification. Η7 Do not lend, give, or receive money or payment for any services, to or from, persons they support.
 Up to a six-month suspension of Peer Support Specialist certification; and Complete six continuing education hours in law and ethics from an approved training provider; and Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
 Permanent revocation of Peer Support Specialist certification.

-Codeof Ethics Number Code of Ethics Minimum Sanction Maximum Sanction H10 Shall not commit fraud, waste or abuse in the delivery of Medi-Cal services.
-Permanent denial of application for Peer Support Specialist certification and listing on the Medi-Cal Suspended and Ineligible Provider list https://files.medi-cal.ca.gov/pubsdoco/SandlLanding.aspx Permanent revocation of Peer Support Specialist certification. НП Cooperate with complaint investigations and supply information requested during complaint investigations unless such disclosure of information would violate the confidentiality requirements of Subpart 2, Title 42, Code of Federal Regulations.
-Up to a six-month suspension of Peer Support Specialist certification; and Complete six continuing education hours in law and ethics from an approved training provider; and Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
-Permanent revocation of Peer Support Specialist certification.
-H12 Shall not provide services under the influence of any amount of alcohol, marijuana, or illicit drugs.
-Up to a one-year suspension; if in recovery, personal letter describing treatment and/ or relapse prevention efforts, letter from addiction treatment program documenting successful completion of a treatment program and plan for continuing care; and proof of completion of 20 continuing education hours.
-Revocation/ permanent denial of licensure, certification, or registration; fees forfeited.
+Code of Ethics Number Code of Ethics Minimum Sanction Maximum Sanction H10 Permanent denial of application for Peer Support Specialist certification and listing on the Medi-Cal Suspended and Ineligible Provider list https://files.medical.ca.gov/pubsdoco/Sa ndlLanding.aspx revocation of Peer H11 Cooperate with complaint investigations and supply information requested during complaint investigations unless such disclosure of information would violate the confidentiality requirements of Subpart 2, Title 42, Code of Federal Regulations.
+Support Specialist certification; and Permanent revocation of Peer Support Specialist certification.
+H12 the influence of any amount of recovery, personal letter describing treatment and/or relapse prevention Revocation/ permanent denial of licensure, certification, or registration; fees forfeited.

-Codeof Ethics Number Code of Ethics Minimum Sanction Maximum Sanction H13 Shall not secure a certification by fraud, deceit, or misrepresentation.
-This includes, but is not limited to: a) Making a false statement on any application for certification. b) Withholding material information on any application for certification. c) Impersonating another Peer Support Specialist or permitting or allowing another person to use their certification for the purpose of providing peer support services.
+Code of Ethics Number Code of Ethics Minimum Sanction Maximum Sanction H13 Shall not secure a certification by fraud, deceit, or misrepresentation.
+This includes, but is not limited to: Making a false statement on any application for certification.
+Withholding material information on any application for certification.
+Impersonating another Peer Support Specialist or permitting or allowing another person to use their certification for the purpose of providing peer support services.
 Denial of Peer Support Specialist certification for no less than six months.
 Fees are forfeited; and Complete six continuing education hours in law and ethics from an approved training provider; and Retake and pass the Peer Support Specialist certification exam prior to reinstatement of certification; and Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
 Permanent revocation of Peer Support Specialist certification.
 H13 Shall not secure a certification by fraud, deceit, or misrepresentation.
-An applicant cheats or participates in cheating during the certification exam.
-Denial of certification for no less than one year.
-May sit for examination after a one-year period elapses.
-Complete six continuing education hours in law and ethics from an approved training provider.
-Valid proof of completion of continued education must be submitted along with application for reinstatement of certification.
-Permanent revocation of Peer Support Specialist certification.
+An applicant cheats or participates in cheating during the certification exam. one year.
+May sit for examination after a one-year Permanent revocation of Peer Support Specialist certification.